catamphetamine/react-pages/README-ADVANCED.md

 ## Restricted routes

 In most applications some routes are only accessible by a specific group of users.
 One may ask what route restriction mechanisms does this library provide.
 The answer is: you actually don't need them.
-For example, in my projects the `@preload()` function itself serves as a guard by querying a REST API endpoint which performs user authentication internally and throws a "403 Access Denied" error if a user doesn't have the permission to view the page.
+For example, in my projects the `load` function itself serves as a guard by querying a REST API endpoint which performs user authentication internally and throws a "403 Access Denied" error if a user doesn't have the permission to view the page.

 <!--
 ## Cancelling previous action